Tubbz-alt/ADTKM/installation.md

         corpa.example.com = CORPA.EXAMPLE.COM
 ```

-### Edit Avahi Daemon File
+### /etc/avahi/avahi-daemon.conf:
 Doing this fixed a weird issue where things were broken, it may help or not

-edit /etc/avahi/avahi-daemon.conf:
 ```
 [server]
 domain-name=.alocal
 ```

-### Edit SAMBA File
+### /etc/samba/smb.conf
 Edit your samba config file to match this, but change the hardcoded domain/realm info to what your domain/realm config is.
 This file controls how samba behaves.
-/etc/samba/smb.conf

 ```
 # Global parameters
 [global]